leandrocp/mdex/README.md

 - `x86_64-unknown-linux-gnu`
 - `x86_64-unknown-linux-musl`

+**Note:** The pre-compiled binaries for Linux are compiled using Ubuntu 22 on libc 2.35, which requires minimum Ubuntu 22, Debian Bookworm or a system with a compatible libc version.
+For older Linux systems, you'll need to compile manually.

 ### Compile manually

 But in case you need or want to compile it yourself, you can do the following: